 - Tenkiller State Park: Don’t freak out about the name.
 It’s a nod to Lake Tenkiller, which is named after the Tenkillers, a local and important Cherokee family.
 Did you get all that?
 If so, visit for all of the water activities, including a scuba diving site.

-Is Natural Falls State Park in Oklahoma worth visiting?
+Is Natural Falls State Park worth visiting?

-- Things to Do in Oklahoma City
+- Things to Do in Delightful Oklahoma City

 - A Complete Guide to Route 66 in Tulsa

-Ready to see more?
+Want to see more?

 Subscribe to my biweekly newsletter for hot travel tips I come across, weird stories you won’t see elsewhere and perhaps lifelong friendship.